jonnyhoeven/workshop/WORKSHOP.md

 - Notice the `ADDRESS` field, this is the IP address of the service, it's a `ClusterIP` type service and is available on all kubernetes Nodes in the cluster.
 If a node does not have the cat-app `pod`, it will forward the request to other nodes that host the cat-app `pod` selector.
-- More commonly you'll see `LoadBalancer` type services, which use cloud provider's or on premises load balancers to expose the services to the internet.
+- More commonly you'll see `LoadBalancer` type services, which use cloud provider's or on premises load balancers to expose the services to other networks/internet.

 ### Accessing the cat-app